JavaScript SDK Reference

 Request: Capture order from server

-Set up your server to call the Capture Order API, then run the following script to capture an order from your server:
+Set up your server to call the Capture Order APIarrow-up-right, then run the following script to capture an order from your server:

 Request